Corolla Beach Driving Tips & Rules

 digging holes, or building sand structures in the designated traffic

-- Vehicles parked on the beach must be parked in the area east of
+- Vehicles parked on the beaches of Corolla must be parked in the area east of

 the dune line and west of the hard packed sand strip, adjacent to the